-We were never TV addicts, but it was a central part of our lives.
-When the kids were too noisy I suggested that they see what was on TV.
+We never TV were addicts, but it was a central part of our lives.
+When the kids were too noisy I suggested them to see what was on TV.
 Evening meals and social plans were made around favourite TV shows.
 I noticed that my kids didn't behave as well as they used to.
-So when the TV broke, I decided to experiment.
-At first the decision not to fix the television started as a financial one.
+So I decided to experiment.
+The decision not to fix the television started as a financial one.
+Then I decided to experiment.
 When I told the kids, their reaction was not exactly positive.

-The first day without TV was the worst.
+We didn't fix the TV for a week was the worst.
 The kids arrived home, looked at the broken TV and started to do something else.
 David practiced the piano for a while.
 Lisa looked through some magazines.
 Then they began playing together - something I hadn't seen happen before.
-That evening we actually talked at dinner.
+And that evening we actually talked at dinner.
 The evening went by quickly.
-We talked, listened to music, and read.
+We talked, listened to music, read.